NguyenVuAnh1996/test_expo_01/README.md

 Note that I have not tested these component with an IOS build, as I only tested them on Expo Go.

+Regarding the datetimepicker components, the ***DateTimePickerLib01RHF*** is the most functional one.

 Instead of default expo-router that uses file-based routing, I use react-navigation/native for routing.
 If you want to do the same as me:

 - in package.json file: change "main":"expo-router/entry" to ***"main":"node_modules/expo/AppEntry.js"***